pgrillinger/depy/README.md

    * Name is a case-insensitive single string comprised of `[\._-a-zA-Z.0-9]`
    * Version schedme as defined in [semver.org](https://semver.org/)
    * Default format for packaging is zip, full name should be `<name>-version.zip`
+   * Steps:
+     * create respin.yaml with IP name, version (similar to pyproject.toml) in root folder of the design
+     * run `resping build`
 2. Upload IP package
    * Repository for upload should be defined in a configuration file with command-line override option
    * Overwriting existing packages in repository (same name/version) should not be possible